 I'm not sure what he means by the second one, but a couple of things come to mind: Butterflies' wings have jewel-like areas which appear luminous, like his paintings; also, I take the butterfly image to mean a poetic flight, that his work should inspire beauty, imagination and poetry in the work of younger painters, not bound by preconceptions or burdened by a know-it-all attitude.

 Bonnard died in 1947, at the age of 80.
 His work can be found in many of the world's museums; the Phillips Collection in Washington, DC has a particularly nice collection of Bonnard's work.
 Click here to see some of his work on the Net.
-On the bottom of that web page, there are links which take a visitor to Bonnard's early and later works, and which are also broken down by subject matter, such as interiors and figures.
+There are multiple pages of his work, beginning with his early work and displayed chronologically to his later work.